cardcomm/cgminerLCDStats/MinePeon Install.md

 Ok, let's get started.
 Log on to your Pi with this command:
 ssh minepeon@YOURIP    - example: ssh minepeon@192.168.1.111

-Make sure the OS is up to date:
+Make sure the OS is up to date (Optional step - skip this is you want too, or are already on a recent version):
 `sudo pacman -Syu`

 Get the "git" utility for downloading packages:
 `sudo pacman -S git`

-Make sure we have all the latest MinePeon packages:
+Make sure we have all the latest MinePeon packages (Optional step - skip this is you want too, or are already on a recent version):
 `cd /opt/minepeon/`
 `git pull`
 `cd /opt/minepeon/http/`